 Imanni: Love is important in anyone´s life.
 I thankfully found the greatest love of all which is to love yourself, then is easier to love and be loved by others.
 I have a great supporting, loving family, fantastic friends.
 A man in my life would come to add more color and flavor.

 Monika: You have a perfect figure.
-What do you do to stay so slim?
+How do you keep yourself in such great shape?

 Imanni: Thank you.
 I do work-out every two days and I have a healthy diet.
 I eat a bit of everything as moderation is the key.